A small idea has been bugging me for months, lately.

-I’m actually surprised (and glad) my friend didn’t kick me out that night.
+It was so lame.
+I’m honestly surprised (and glad) my friend didn’t kick me out that night.

 me at parties

 After Easter I managed to polish a lot of code, turned some god-awful dynamically allocated arrays into a decently organized struct, made some decent decisions about the whole architecture, started thinking about the game concept (went from original platforming fighter game to ToS clone, to Haxball clone.
-Think I’ll settle for the last one).
+Think I’ll stop and never settle for anything at the moment).